RahilOp/OtsukaAGI-The-Werewolves-of-Millers-Hollow/README.md

 ### OtsukaAGI - Agent
 ##### Components present in the Agent:

-Person: Based on the modified GameGenerativeAgent class inherited from Langchain.
+Person: Based on the modified GameGenerativeAgent class inherited from Langchain. <br>
 Memory: Based on the modified GameGenerativeMemory class inherited from Langchain.